Love Assassins: What You Don’t See CAN Kill Your Relationships

 Perhaps you don’t see any of these love assassins at work in your relationships, but don’t trust your eyes.
-If they were easy to spot we wouldn’t call them love assassins.
+If these mindsets were easy to recognize we wouldn’t call them love assassins.
 We’d call them “love killers you can see coming from a mile away.”

 DNA: It’s What’s For Dating